State Of Colorado Investigating Another 'Puppy Slinger' From Texas Allegedly Selling Sick Puppies

 “The first thing people should do, if they see someone selling animals illegally, is call animal control in the city where the animals are being sold,” Jones said.
 “The next thing they need to do is to call PACFA, which is through the Department of Agriculture, and file a complaint with them, get as much information as you can… and relay that to law enforcement.”

-In the meantime, McBrayer will be due in a Greenwood Village court in November.MORE NEWS: Vape-Free Schools Initiative Aims To Reverse High School Tobacco Use In Colorado
+In the meantime, McBrayer will be due in a Greenwood Village court in November.MORE NEWS: Small Town Cop With Huge Following: Social Media Influencer Sgt.
+Carlos Cornejo Helps Colorado Effort To Improve COVID Vaccination Rate